vantwoutmaarten/nextjs-13-dave/README.md

 - Here we transformed the ssr page, because it had a link with an id, to a SSG page by providing the potential id's to the server.
 Using the build command, it can be checked whether a page is statically, ssr, or ssg, or client generated.
 - ssg is recommended when possible therefore you do provide these arguments when possible.
 - It also includes incremental static regeneration, so the data is first loaded and then updated on the server with a defined timer and then the statically served pages change.

+next-05

+- In this project we are combining client and server side rendering, we are doing client side searching.
+So created a client side search bar.
+- Access